roshan/ben-mini.github.io/_posts/2024-07-07-the-most-mind-blowing-tech-moments-of-my-life.md

 Three features of Google Docs blew my mind:

 1. **Auto-Save:** Before Google Docs, the stress of wondering if you saved your document was like leaving the burner on.
-But with auto-save, Google turned the archaic "email it yourself" strategy into an ambient feature.
+But with auto-save, Google turned the archaic "email it to yourself" strategy into an ambient feature.
 2. **Links, Not Files:** Before Google Docs, files lived either in your C-Drive, thumb drive, or email.
 But after seeing my Google Doc's messy URL, I immediately understood the value of cloud computing.
 All the processing and storage happened on Google's servers, not mine!
 3. **Multiplayer:** Multiple users could collaborate on a doc at once, allowing two kids to work in the same document in real-time.
 While multiplayer existed in video games and IM, Google Docs was the first to bring it to school.
 It felt fast, gratifying, and seamless.